Great flats and bluewater fly fishing all from one location.

 The bluewater fishery outside the reef is a hotspot for pelagic species due to the abundant food supply delivered and produced by the healthy fringing reef system.
 With regular spawning cycles come magnificent whale sharks, manta Rays which are hosts to species such as cobia, golden trevally and goldspot trevally.
 Their spawning also generates food attracting the allusive milk fish which aggregate in huge numbers feeding, daisy chaining while oblivious to everything else.
 Fusiliers feed towards the surface attracting the almighty giant trevally.
 Deeper a field, but relatively close species such as mackerel, billfish and Tuna are all attainable on fly.

 Exmouth is one of the few destinations where is possible to flats fish for bonefish and permit and then 10 minutes later be in the bluewater to fish for billfish.
 Its unique surrounding environments have something special to offer to both the novice and the well-travelled angler.

 Varying packages are available to fish Exmouth that can suit any budget from a fully kitted out camping expedition to private villa ideal for families, five star hotel, groups accommodation to the top end Exmouth Escape Resort.
 All packages can be tailored to meet your requirements.

 Access to Exmouth

 Flights to Exmouth are available via Perth, Western Australia, through Qantas.
 Flights are two and a half hours landing in Learmonth Airport, located 35 kms from Exmouth town centre.
-A shuttle bus service is optional ($20) or pending on arrival time, one of our friendly staff can pick you up so you can get straight out on the water for the rest of the day.
+A shuttle bus service is optional or a great option is to rent a vehicle locally.